 The Winter Gardens closed at the end of 2018 because of concerns about the safety of the structure.
 It is unclear when the major repairs that are needed will take place.
-The People's Palace is due to reopen to the public at Easter 2019.
-For the moment the remainder of this page is as written before the closure took place.
+The People's Palace remains open.
+For the moment the remainder of this page is as written before the Winter Gardens closure took place.

 Standing on the north east side of Glasgow Green, the People's Palace & Winter Gardens were opened to the public on 22 January 1898.
 At the opening ceremony, Lord Roseberry described "A palace of pleasure and imagination around which the people may place their affections and which may give them a home on which their memory may rest."

 Others have called the People's Palace "a social history museum and a chance to see the story of the people and city of Glasgow from 1750 to the present."
 In effect, it is a museum about Glasgow's people for Glasgow's people, and for anyone else who wants to explore the fascinating history of the people of a city that has been through many cycles of change over the past couple of centuries.

 One of the things Glasgow does especially well is making its many museums open, welcoming, and accessible to all who live in the city as well as to its many visitors.
 The subject matter makes this especially true of the People's Palace, and you are unlikely to visit without coming across Glaswegians looking at exhibits and explaining to their accompanying children or grandchildren how different life in the city once was.